GGiecold-zz/PySCUBA/README.md

 upon which a graphical user interface should pop up.

-Select the file to process, choose the relevant data type and other such parameters.
+Select the file to process and choose the relevant data type and other such parameters.
 Detailed explanations for each of those options can be obtained by maintaining your cursor on a particular button; this includes format specifications for your dataset.

-After your dataset has been subjected to various iterations of gap-statistics and penalized maximum likelihood estimations of the parameters of a Fokker-Planck potential, you will be prompted to choose various output files to display within the PySCUBA GUI.
+After your data has been subjected to various iterations of gap-statistics and penalized maximum likelihood estimations of the parameters of a Fokker-Planck potential, you will be prompted to choose various output files to display within the PySCUBA GUI.
+You can scroll up and down the display window, as well as zoom in and out.

 Example
 -------